-Below is a collection of great resources that I recommend checking out.
-Please note, we only feature things that we've had experience with, found helpful, or think you'll like.
-I hope that some of the tools and resources listed below can assist in your learning and creativity.
+Below is a collection of great resources we recommend checking out.
+We only feature things that we've had experience with, found helpful, or think you'll like.
+I hope that some of these tools and resources can assist with your learning and creativity.
 Enjoy!

 GarageBand: Made by Apple, GarageBand makes music on-the-go possible.
 Create multi-track recordings right from your iOS device.
 This App is cheap, feature-packed, and a lot of fun!

 Spire: A simple recorder for your pocket that sounds great!
 It's made by iZotope, an industry leader in the audio world, and it's FREE.
 There's just no reason not to get this.
 Enough said.

 Guitar Pro: This is more than a TAB reading App, it's a portable tablature notepad.
 It's also designed to integrate with both the poplar desktop version and the mySongBook TAB store.

 Coach's Eye: Created for athletes, this is great for musicians too.
 It lets you analyse your playing technique in detail.
 You might be surprised by your playing quirks and bad habits.

 EarBeater: Ear training will benefit every other part of your playing!
 This app contains over 200 exercises for learning to recognize different intervals, chords, and scales.